github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *We provide our service as is, and we make no promises or guarantees about this service.
+**〰:** *We provide our service as is, and we make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.*

 <br>
 <br>